yulingtianxia/TBActionSheet/README.md

 **TBActionSheet supports autorotation**, but there is some bugs on iOS7 :(

-This repo also include `TBAlertController`, which unifies `UIAlertController`, `UIAlertView`, and `UIActionSheet`.
-For more infomation about `TBAlertController`, please visit [this post](http://yulingtianxia.com/blog/2015/11/13/Summary-of-the-first-month-in-the-internship-of-Tencent/) of my blog.

-BTW, TBActionSheet also suppots BLOCK now!
+BTW, `TBActionSheet` also suppots BLOCK now!

 ## Features